sohyunlee002/gamedev-proj1/README.md

 4. Pull often for bug fixes!
 5. Stage the skeleton code in your local repository: ``git add -A``
 6. Commit the skeleton code: ``git commit -m "Initial commit"``

+Note: For now you can create your own repositories.
+We will give further instructions on using our new gamedev github which we are working on getting set up.
 7. Create a repository in the **berkeley-gamedev** organization
 8. Add your project partner as as collaborator
 9. Add your remote repository as the origin: ``git remote add origin "your-repo-address-here"``
 10. Push the skeleton code to the origin: ``git push origin master``
 11. You're ready to go!

+This document is split into two parts: documentation and [specifications](#project-specifications).

+The following documentation outlines the various objects and systems used for the project.
+We highly encourage reading over these to understand how things work and how to add your own items and enemies.
+Documentation is provided for your reference and most of the things listed will not need to be modified by you.

+The specifications are at the bottom of the page and list the things you need to do as well as some pointers on where to get started.
+The specifications must all be completed to get full credit on this project.

 ## Game Documentation
 ### The Mario GameObject

 The scripts and components that make up the player character in our game are all encapsulated in the **MarioHolder**.
 This shows the capability of GameObjects to simply act as organizational tools for the objects in your game.
 More than just organizational, however, the parent GameObject serves another important purpose: to keep all Mario objects in the same location - as the position of a child GameObject is relative to the position of the parent GameObject.
 In this way, we can move the player character by moving MarioHolder's Transform but keeping the Transforms of **Little Mario**, **Super Mario**, and **Ducking Mario** set to (0, 0, 0).